ycrc/ycrc.github.io/docs/clusters-at-yale/guides/nextflow.md

 }
 ```

-You can add other slurm-related parameters, for example:
+You can add other slurm-related options, for example:

 ``` bash
 process {